osmandapp/web/main/docs/user/plugins/development.md

 ### Camera Elevation

-The widget shows the camera elevation above the surface level.
+The Camera Elevation widget shows the camera elevation above the surface level.

 ### Zoom level

-The widget represents the current map zoom level.
+The Zoom level widget represents the current map zoom level.

 :::note
 The initial zoom level (0) is the level at which the entire surface of the earth (the full map) is displayed on the screen, and its size is 256 by 256 pixels.